mavlink/mavlink-devguide/en/guide/message_schema.md

    - Typically dialect files will include *common.xml* as shown above.
    - You can include multiple files using separate tags.
    - The path to included files can be relative to your dialect file.
-     Note however that the project only tests dialects in the same folder.
+     Note however that the project tests only cover the case where dialects are in the same folder.
    - Nested `include` of files is not supported (only files specified in the top level `include` are imported).
    - When building, generator toolchains will merge/append enums in all files, and report duplicate enum entries and messages.
 * `version`: The minor version number for the release, as included in the [HEARTBEAT](../messages/common.md#HEARTBEAT message) `mavlink_version` field.